albertopeisan/tb-argocd/README.md

 ## Port-forwarding

-To access ArgoCD and ClickHouse from your localhost, you need to set up port-forwarding using the following `kubectl` commands:
+To access ArgoCD, ClickHouse and Prometheus from your localhost, you need to set up port-forwarding using the following `kubectl` commands:

 ```bash
 # Forward ArgoCD service to respective local port